Regulation A+ Tier II

 Common misconceptions

-• Reg A+ can permit non-accredited investors, but non-accredited buyers are still subject to investment limits.
+• Reg A+ can permit non-accredited investors, but non-accredited buyers are still subject to investment limits and the issuer may impose additional platform or subscription constraints.

 Technical details